disclose/dioterms/README.md

 The core requirements for disclose.io's definition of **Full Safe Harbor** are for the policy to provide:
 - Authorization against anti-hacking laws
 - Exemption from anti-circumvention laws
-- Exemption from violation of the TOS/AUP during security testing
+- Exemption from violation of the Terms of Service (TOS) or Acceptable Use Policy (AUP) during security testing
 - A statement acknowledging good-faith.

 The intention of Safe Harbor language provided by disclose.io is for it to be followed specifically, with minor, if any, modifications.
 If modifications are made, the four tenets laid out above are the most important to address in your policy.